 Under the terms of the Otsuka U.S. Agreement, the Company received a \$125.0 million up-front, non-refundable, non-creditable cash payment in December 2016.
-In March 2017, the Company received a payment of approximately \$33.8 million, which represents reimbursement for Otsuka's share of costs previously incurred by the Company in implementing the current global development plan through December 31, 2016.
+In March 2017, the Company received a payment of approximately \$33.8 million, which represented reimbursement for Otsuka's share of costs previously incurred by the Company in implementing the current global development plan through December 31, 2016.
 Commencing in the third quarter of 2017, whereupon the Company had incurred a specified amount of incremental costs, Otsuka began to contribute, as required by the Otsuka U.S. Agreement, a percentage of the remaining costs incurred under the current global development plan.
-The Company estimates that Otsuka's funding of the current global development plan costs subsequent to December 31, 2016 will total \$168.6 million or more, depending on the actual costs incurred toward the current global development plan.
+The Company estimates that Otsuka's funding of the current global development plan costs subsequent to December 31, 2016 will total \$232.3 million or more, depending on the actual costs incurred toward the current global development plan.
+The \$232.3 million estimate includes \$168.6 million in base funding and \$63.7 million in estimated additional funding that is expected to result from the Company's exercise of the Otsuka Funding Option, described below, or the Additional Funding.
 The costs associated with the performance of any development activities in addition to those outlined in the current global development plan will be subject to a cost sharing or reimbursement mechanism to be determined by the parties.
 Costs incurred with respect to medical affairs and commercialization and non-promotional activities will generally be shared equally by the parties.
-In addition, if the costs incurred in completing the activities under the current global development plan exceed a certain threshold, or the Cost Threshold, then the Company may elect to require Otsuka to increase the aggregate percentage of current global development costs it funds under the Otsuka U.S. Agreement and the Otsuka International Agreement, as defined below, from 52.5% to 80%, or the Otsuka Funding Option.
-In such event, the excess of the payments made under such election and Otsuka's allocated share of the current global development costs is fully creditable against future payments due to the Company under the arrangement, provided that future payments due to the Company may not be reduced by more than 50% in any calendar year and any remaining creditable amount above 50% in any calendar year will be applied to subsequent future payments until fully credited.
-In addition, decisions regarding certain development matters will be made jointly by the Company and Otsuka in accordance with the procedures set forth in the Otsuka U.S. Agreement.
-In September 2018, the Company exercised the Otsuka Funding Option, which will be effective when the Cost Threshold is exceeded.
-The Company estimates that the Cost Threshold will be exceeded in the second quarter
+In addition, due to the costs incurred in completing the activities under the current global development plan exceeding a certain threshold in the second quarter of 2019, the Company elected to require Otsuka to increase the aggregate percentage of current global development costs it funds under the Otsuka U.S. Agreement and the Otsuka International Agreement, as defined below, from 52.5% to 80%, or the Otsuka Funding Option.
+The Company estimates that the Additional Funding is estimated to total \$63.7 million or more, depending on the actual costs incurred toward the current global development plan.
+The Additional Funding is fully creditable against future payments due to the Company under the arrangement, provided that future payments due to the Company may not be reduced by more than 50% in any calendar year and any remaining creditable amount above 50% in any calendar year will be applied to subsequent future payments until fully credited.
+As of June 30, 2019, revenue earned under the Additional Funding provision totaled approximately \$10.6 million.

 In addition, Otsuka would be required to make certain milestone payments to the Company upon the achievement of specified development, regulatory and commercial events.
 More specifically, the Company is eligible to receive up to \$125.0 million in development milestone payments and up to \$65.0 million in regulatory milestone payments for the first product to achieve the associated event.
-Moreover, the Company is eligible for up to \$575.0 million in commercial milestone payments associated with aggregate sales of licensed products, subject to reduction as set forth above.
+Moreover, the Company is eligible for up to \$575.0 million in commercial milestone payments associated with aggregate sales of licensed products, subject to reduction as a result of the Company's exercise of the Otsuka Funding Option, as described above, which as of June 30, 2019 totaled \$10.6 million.
 Due to the uncertainty of pharmaceutical development and the high historical failure rates associated therewith, no milestone payments may ever be received from Otsuka.